rancher/rancher.github.io/rancher/v1.2/en/kubernetes/index.md

 In the dropdown of environments, click on the **Manage Environments**.
 To create a new environment, click on **Add Environment**, provide a **Name**, **Description** (Optional), and select an environment template that has _Kubernetes_ as the orchestration.
 If [access control]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/) is turned on, you can [add members]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/#editing-members) and select their [membership role]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/#membership-roles).
 Anyone added to the membership list would have access to your environment.

-After a Kubernetes environment has been created, you can navigate to the environment by either selecting the name of the environment in the environment's dropdown in the upper right hand corner or by selecting **Switch to this Environment** in the specific environment's drop down.
+After a Kubernetes environment has been created, you can navigate to the environment by either selecting the name of the environment in the environment's dropdown in the upper left hand corner or by selecting **Switch to this Environment** in the specific environment's drop down.

 > **Note:** As Rancher adds support for multiple container orchestration frameworks, Rancher currently does not support the ability to switch between environments that already have services running in it.